green-coding-solutions/website/content/jobs/green-software-developer.en.md

 The job is possible as part-time or full-time.

+Our salary range is between 60k - 100k EUR depending on if you want to join part-time or full-time and also what your qualification is.

 Please include your expected salary and part-time/full-time preference in your email.

 &nbsp;